 Granite is one of the hardest materials in the world, with only diamond being above it.
 This hardness combined with the material’s natural beauty makes it the perfect material for kitchen counters.
 Granite is heat-resistant, scratch-resistant, and even stain-resistant.
 Furthermore, there is no need to add sealing to your granite kitchen counters.
 This non-porous surface even guards against the formation of mildew and mold by the kitchen sink.

-Tile is affordable, durable, and available in all sorts of different textures, sizes, and colors.
-Tile can be comprised of stone, porcelain, or ceramic.
+Modern tile is affordable, durable, and available in all sorts of different textures, sizes, and colors.
+Tile can be composed of stone, porcelain, or ceramic.
 Grout is added between the tiles and subsequently sealed to prevent the accumulation of harmful bacteria.

 If cost is your primary concern and you don’t have your heart set on a chic countertop material, consider the merits of laminate for your counters.
 This is a durable material that won’t bust your budget!

-- The kitchen counter best for your kitchen use and unique preferences is likely different from the optimal material for your neighbor’s kitchen
+- The countertop replacement option for your kitchen use and unique preferences is likely different from the optimal material for your neighbor’s kitchen

-- Our kitchen counter specialists are here to help you select the perfect new kitchen counter and install it to perfection
+- Our kitchen countertop installation and design specialists are here to help you select the perfect new kitchen counter and install it to perfection

 Contact Advantage Contracting Today

 If your kitchen counters are old, ugly, scrapped, or otherwise flawed, reach out to us today to learn more about new counters.
-Our team is here to help you choose the perfect new kitchen countertop materials that suit your unique kitchen.
+We offer all types of kitchen countertops and our team is here to help you choose the perfect new kitchen countertop materials that suit your unique kitchen.
 We install kitchen counter materials ranging from marble to quartz, granite, laminate, solid surface, and tile.
 You can contact us by dialing 973-696-0333 or by filling out our online contact form.